Providing debating opportunities to all secondary school students in Munster.

 The All Ireland Schools Debating Final

 We have a vast collection of debating resources that are informative and helpful to teachers and students.
 Our ‘Don’t panic guide to schools’ debating’ was printed and distributed in 2012.
 This is an introductory booklet and is a valuable source of reference for students.
-We hope to publish a more in depth debating guide this year.
-Our website is undergoing big changes at the moment, as soon as it is running again we will have a catalogue of online resources running again.
+A PDF with advice on entering the competition, guidelines and rules is available on this website.
+Our “Don’t panic” guide is also available to download.

 Supporting other debating initiatives

 Each year we are approached by many schools that are holding in house competitions and would like qualified adjudicators.
 We always support these internal competitions by offering help selecting motions and by adjudicating them as much as we can.
 This involves travelling to many schools across Munster to adjudicate rounds.
-We have very close ties with the Cork City Schools Competition run by CBC Cork and the National Junior Mace.
+Please contact us if you would like us to attend an internal debate in your school.

 “My involvement in schools debating began in 2007, when I was a quiet and uncommunicative first year who had difficulty even maintaining one-to-one conversations.
 Seven years later, and I was confident and competent in speaking to audiences of hundreds.
 I owe this transformation in no small part to the involvement of the Philosoph in schools development.”—Cian Luddy, former Schools debater